KittyGiraudel/sass-guidelines/index.md

 Architecturing a CSS project is probably one of the most difficult things you will have to do in a project's live.
 Keeping the architecture consistent and meaningful is even harder.

 Fortunately, one of the main benefits of using a CSS preprocessor is having the ability to split the codebase over several files without impacting performance (like the `@import` CSS directive would do).
 Thanks to Sass' overload of the `@import` directive, it is perfectly safe (and actually recommended) to use as many files as necessary in development, all compiled into a single stylesheet when going to production.

-On top of that, I cannot stress enough the need of folders, even on small scale projects.
+On top of that, I cannot stress enough the need for folders, even on small scale projects.
 At home, you don’t drop every sheet of paper into the same box.
 You use have folders; one for the house/flat, one for the bank, one for bills, and so on.

 There is no reason to do otherwise when structuring a CSS project.
 Split the codebase into meaningful separated folders so it is easy to find stuff later when you have to come back at the code.

 There are a lot of popular architectures for CSS projects: [OOCSS](http://oocss.org/), [SMACSS](https://smacss.com/), [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/), [Bootstrap][bootstrap]-like, [Foundation](http://foundation.zurb.com/)-like...
 As far as I am concerned, all of them are too complicated for me.
 I like to keep things simple.
 To keep them obvious.

+## The 7-1 pattern

 I usually go with what I call the *7-1 pattern*: 7 folders, 1 file.
 Basically, you have all your partials stuffed into a 7 different folders, and a single file at root level (usually named `main.scss`) that imports them all to be compiled into a CSS stylesheet.